Recriminations abound as Indonesia resumes palm oil exports - ExBulletin

 A Bangladesh-based vegetable oil refiner also expressed frustration with Indonesian flip flops.

-Pakistan, another big buyer, was also looking to balance its suppliers, including the world’s second largest producer, Malaysia.
+Pakistan, another big buyer, was also looking to balance its suppliers, notably from the world’s second largest producer, Malaysia.

 Malaysia’s Minister of Plantation and Commodity Industries, Zuraida Kamaruddin, said in a May 10 interview that some importing countries had sought to increase supplies of Malaysian palm oil.